afeser/Smart-Cat-Feeding-System/pi/README.md

 ### Decision Making
 Decision making module is embedded inside Controller module.
 Decisions are determined before the operation and every possibility is considered.
 The followings are some rules that determine the decision making process.
-Decision making module is designed like a black box.
-There are inputs and outputs defining the situation and the action.
-Inputs are listed, behaviour is defined per each action.

-Classifying an image as cat triggers the followings.

-**DecisionMaker.decideOnCat** :
+**Cat Detected :**
 Requirements :
   - Cat has not been fed 5 hours before now
   - Cat is in database, and it is allowed to eat, the amount is fetched -
 Results :
   - Cat name is added to database as ate
   -

 ## Camera Driver
 Camera driver for client camera.